-To instil a culture of acting lawfully, ethically and responsibly and a high standard of corporate governance, the Group has adopted various internal standards and policies, which include additional disclosure of interests by directors and guidelines relating to the dealing in Group securities by directors and employees.
+To instill a culture of acting lawfully, ethically and responsibly and a high standard of corporate governance, the Group has adopted various internal standards and policies, which include additional disclosure of interests by Directors and guidelines relating to the dealing in Group securities by Directors and employees.
 The Group has in place a Code of Conduct, Anti-bribery and Anti-corruption Policy and a Speak Up (Whistle-blower) Policy.
 Each of these policies are available on the Group's website.
 The Group also has a statement of Values, which is set out on the Group's website.

-The Code of Conduct, together with the Anti-bribery and Anti-corruption Policy reflect the expected standards of behaviour of all directors and employees.
+The Code of Conduct, together with the Workplace Behaviour Policy and Antibribery and Anti-corruption Policy, reflect the expected standards of behaviour of all Directors and employees.
 The Code of Conduct requires the disclosure of conflicts of interest and, if possible, their elimination.
 Material breaches of the Code are reported to the Board.
 The Speak Up Policy supports compliance with the Group's Code of Conduct as well as legislative and regulatory requirements, providing a clear mechanism for disclosure.

-Material breaches of the Code of Conduct are reported to the Board.
 All disclosures to the independent whistle-blower hotline services (Stopline) are reported to the ARC and the Board.